Loan FAQs

 If you loaned someone money and he or she is repaying you in monthly installments, include it if you can document that you are owed the money and that the debtor is repaying you reliably.

-Understand that your co-signer becomes on the hook for the unpaid balance if you don’t repay your personal loan as agreed.
+Understand that your personal loan cosigner becomes on the hook for the unpaid balance if you don’t repay your personal loan as agreed.
 So please don’t make your problems someone else’s if you doubt your ability to repay your loan.

 You may be able to increase your loan amount by pledging an asset as security for the loan.